ElektraInitiative/libelektra/doc/tutorials/cascading.md

 # ... and create a key in this directories dir-namespace
 kdb set dir/sw/tutorial/cascading/#0/current/test "hello universe"
-#> Create a new key dir/sw/tutorial/cascading/#0/current/test with string hello universe
+#> Create a new key dir/sw/tutorial/cascading/#0/current/test with string "hello universe"

 # This key masks the key in the system namespace
 kdb get /sw/tutorial/cascading/#0/current/test